phasety/sur/docs/dev.rst

     $ mkproject sur

-  This create new virtualenv in the WORKON_HOME binded to a project directory in PROJECT_HOME
+  This will create a new virtualenv in the WORKON_HOME binded to a project directory in PROJECT_HOME

 .. note::